kambits/Chrome-Extension-Native-Messaging/README.md

 ## Chrome extension: Native host has exited

-The python script cannot be used.
-Need to convert Python script into binary file by `pyintaller`.
+The script cannot be used directly.
+Need to convert script into binary file by `pyintaller` or `pkg`.

 The explination: `Do NOT create an App bundle for your command-line program,` is from https://stackoverflow.com/questions/27785153/how-to-fix-native-host-has-exited-error-in-chrome-browser-extension-native-me.